September 5, 2013

 Direct Care—Wildlife Interns, The Fund for Animals Wildlife Center

-Internships are available for August 2013 or later at The Fund for Animals Wildlife Center in Southern California, which provides year-round medical and rehabilitative care to injured and orphaned wildlife and specializes in native predatory species such as bobcats, coyotes and eagles.
+Internships are available for 2014 at The Fund for Animals Wildlife Center in Southern California, which provides year-round medical and rehabilitative care to injured and orphaned wildlife and specializes in native predatory species such as bobcats, coyotes and eagles.

-Interns are exposed to the operations of a wildlife center and learn how the center fits into the larger picture of animal protection.
+Interns (click to view expanded position description) are exposed to the operations of a wildlife center and learn how the center fits into the larger picture of animal protection.
 Additional learning opportunities include developing an understanding of various animal species, habitats, wildlife issues, and humane coexistence with wildlife.